enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

   }
 ```

 Note that this component is fully functional with no additional JavaScript.
 So far the HTML First approach is going well.
 A simple form tag and input tag and we have a large chunk of functionality.

 ## HTML First and Forms First
 Forms are the best method for sending data from a browser to the server.
 They have been around almost as long as the web itself.
 For a long time they were the only way.
-With JavaScript Frameworks the `<form>` has fallen out of fasion.
+With JavaScript Frameworks the `<form>` has fallen out of fashion.
 Most frameworks scrap forms in favor of bespoke libraries to send data to the server in some other way.

 With the HTML first approach we will lean heavily on forms.
 This will result in more bulletproof interaction, faster development, and less code.

 ## Update API route redirect after POST
 With the form for creating tasks in place we need to update the API routes to redirect back to the root after we submit data.
 The user interface for the todo list is at the root (`/`).
 The generated CRUD routes are hosted at `/todos`.
 When we post to `/todos` with a successful task the browser will redirect back to '/todos' to GET the list of tasks.
 We need to change that redirect to return to the root.
 This is done by changing the location property in the return statement.
 Location is a shortcut property that sets response headers for a '302' redirect.
 The updated api file is shown below.